Indonesian Transportation Getting Around

 Driving in Indonesia

-Road Safety when driving in Indonesia is perhaps the most important topic in the whole book.
+Road Safety when driving in Indonesia is perhaps the most important topic in the whole site.

 Your life may depend on it!
 If others before you had read it they probably would not have gone home in a coffin.